Patagonia 850 Down 30 Review

 The lining is made from the same fabric as their incredibly popular Houdini wind shell.
 This fabric is 100% nylon ripstop; this is more durable than most other models and is very quick to dry, but was only average for its feeling against our skin.
 Don't get us wrong, we love the Houdini as a wind shell, but it was just so-so of a feeling against our bare skin.
 It is worth noting though that when it was hot, the Houdini fabric felt less clammy than other more silky feeling nylon materials.

 The 850 Down 30's foot box is the best design in our review.
 It not only provides plenty of room for a backpacker's feet, regardless of being a belly or a back sleeper, but it was also warm.
 The design performed a superb job of wrapping around the wearer's feet, minimizing the amount of insulation that would get compressed.
 Our testing team felt that this bag finds a nice balance of thermal efficiency, effectively retaining heat without feeling too tight.
-The Patagonia 850 Down 30 felt similar to other performance oriented mummy bags and while it may be slightly snugger in dimension around the leg area, it offers plenty of space to not feel cramped in its torso, as well as the ability to add layers, extending this bag's temperature range if necessary.
+The Patagonia 850 Down 30 felt similar to other performance-oriented mummy bags and while it may be slightly snugger in dimension around the leg area, it offers plenty of space to not feel cramped in its torso, as well as the ability to add layers, extending this bag's temperature range if necessary.

 This bag packs up smaller-than-average but similar to its overall performance in weight; it didn't quite produce as small of a compressed size as several other models, which again was surprising considering its sewn-through (AKA not baffled) design.
-The Marmot Phase, Sea to Summit Spark III, and Western Mountaineering MegaLite compressed similarly or slightly smaller but remained warmer.
+The Marmot Phase, Sea to Summit Spark III, and Western Mountaineering MegaLite all compressed smaller but remained warmer.
 The 850 Down 30 does come with a lightweight stuff sack but it didn't do a great job of minimizing the packed volume of this bag.
 We found that with an aftermarket compression sack, we could compress this model to nearly half the packed volume versus using the included stuff sack.